Appointments

 Appointments are carried out either face to face or telephone consultations which is optional.
 You will be asked what your appointment is regarding and this is to ensure your appointment is booked with the most appropriate clinician.

 You can also contact us via econsult which is the blue banner oposite.
-All econsult messages are responded to within 48 working hours.
+All econsult messages are responded to within the same working day.
+Please note that if you require an urgent clinical appointment or review these should be requested either in person or via the telephone.

 Please note: We are closed on weekends and Public Holidays.